SmaugSatou/Discrete-math-Cryptography/README.md

     3. Comparing the decrypted signature with the computed hash
   - If the values match, the message integrity is confirmed; otherwise, tampering is detected.

-- **Implementation**:
+- **Clean RSA Implementation**:
-  - The server has its own RSA key pair for signing its messages.
+  - The system uses RSA for both encryption and digital signatures.
-  - Each client uses its RSA key pair to sign outgoing messages.
+  - No symmetric encryption or shared secrets are used, making this a "clean" RSA implementation.
+  - Messages are broken into chunks to overcome RSA's size limitations for encrypting large messages.
-  - Signature and message are packaged together, encrypted, and transmitted.
+  - Base64 encoding and JSON are used to handle the binary data and multiple chunks.
-  - Recipients validate the message integrity before processing.
-  - Warning messages are displayed if tampering is detected.

 ---